laravel/docs/passport.md

 <a name="customizing-the-password-validation"></a>
 ### Customizing The Password Validation

 When authenticating using the password grant, Passport will use the `password` attribute of your model to validate the given password.
-If your model does not have a `password` attribute, you can customize the validation by defining a `validateForPassportPasswordGrant` method on your model:
+If your model does not have a `password` attribute or you wish to customize the password validation logic, you can define a `validateForPassportPasswordGrant` method on your model:

     <?php